 How to File and Pay

+Businesses must file California sales and use tax returns online.
+The Board of Equalization offers a free online filing option that can be accessed directly through the BOE website.
 Most retail sales of tangible personal property (such furniture, giftware, toys, or clothing) are subject to sales tax in California.

 The BOE assigns a filing frequency (quarterly prepay, quarterly, monthly, fiscal yearly, yearly) based on your reported sales tax or your anticipated taxable sales at the time of registration.
 Find your filing frequency below for your due dates.

 Businesses who file a late return and/or make a late sales tax payment are liable for interest and penalties.
 If you pay your full tax liability on time but do not file your return on time, you are still liable for a penalty for filing a late return.
 For more information on California sales tax late payment penalties, consult Publication 75, Interest and Penalty Charges or call 1-800-400-7115.

 Change of Ownership or Change of Business Type: Businesses owners who are no longer actively engaged in their business, sell their business or stock of goods, or change the type of ownership for the business must immediately notify the California Board of Equalization regarding changes by completing and filing form BOE-65 along with the necessary supporting documents to the following address.Board of Equalization Customer Service Center

 P.O.
 Box 942879